sujeetc/SCRUBD/README.md

 This folder contains manually synthesized Reentrancy Scenarios designed to aid in the study of Reentrancy vulnerabilities in smart contracts.

 Similar to `SCRUBD-CD`, this folder also contains the following subdirectories:
 - **`labels.csv`**: A CSV file containing the labels for the manually synthesized scenarios.
-This file categorizes the contracts based on the presence of RE or UX vulnerabilities.
+This file categorizes the contracts based on the presence of RE.
 - **`solidity_codes/`**: Contains the manually synthesized smart contracts designed to demonstrate specific vulnerabilities, particularly Reentrancy.
 - **`tool-results/`**: Results of the tool analysis applied to the synthesized smart contracts.